cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Concurrency and Connection Pooling
 ----------------------------------
-This library does not expose any API limits to the user.
-If your request exceeds API limits the SDK will split your request into chunks and perform the sub-requests in parallell.
-In order to control how many concurrent requests you send to the API, you can either pass the :code:`max_workers` attribute when instantiating the :code:`CogniteClient` or set the environment variable :code:`COGNITE_MAX_WORKERS`.
+This library does not expose API limits to the user.
+If your request exceeds API limits, the SDK splits your request into chunks and perform the sub-requests in parallel.
+To control how many concurrent requests you send to the API, you can either pass the :code:`max_workers` attribute when you instantiate the :code:`CogniteClient` or set the :code:`COGNITE_MAX_WORKERS` environment variable.

-If you have are working with multiple instances of :code:`CogniteClient`, these will all share the same connection pool.
+If you are working with multiple instances of :code:`CogniteClient`, all instances will share the same connection pool.
-So if you have many of these, you may want to increase the max connection pool size in order to reuse connections if performing a large amount of concurrent requests.
-You can increase the connection pool size by setting the environment variable :code:`COGNITE_MAX_CONNECTION_POOL_SIZE`.
+If you have many instances, you can increase the max connection pool size to reuse connections if you are performing a large amount of concurrent requests.
+You can increase the connection pool size by setting the :code:`COGNITE_MAX_CONNECTION_POOL_SIZE` environment variable.

-Extensions and Core Library
+Extensions and core library
 ============================
-Pandas Integration
+Pandas integration
 ------------------
 The SDK is tightly integrated with the `pandas <https://pandas.pydata.org/pandas-docs/stable/>`_ library.
-This means that you can use the :code:`.to_pandas()` method on pretty much any object and get a pandas data frame describing the data.
+You can use the :code:`.to_pandas()` method on pretty much any object and get a pandas data frame describing the data.

-This is particularly useful when working with time series data and tabular data from the Raw API.
+This is particularly useful when you are working with time series data and with tabular data from the Raw API.

-Matplotlib Integration
+Matplotlib integration
 ----------------------
-You can use the :code:`.plot()` method on any time series or datapoints result the SDK returns.
-This method takes keyword arguments which are passed on to the underlying matplotlib plot function, allowing you to configure things such as the size and layout of your plots.
+You can use the :code:`.plot()` method on any time series or data points result that the SDK returns.
+The method takes keyword arguments which are passed on to the underlying matplotlib plot function, allowing you to configure things such as the size and layout of your plots.

-This matplotlib extension is not supported out-of-the-box; it requires you to install the package manually
+You need to install the matplotlib package manually:

 .. code:: bash